IDT-ITI/Text-XAI-Video-Summaries/README.md

   - "_video_id_lime_importance.txt_": contains the selected video fragments by the LIME-based explanation method, ranked based on the assigned scores
   - "_video_id_shots.txt_": contains information (indices of the start and end frame) about the fragments of the video (rename of shots.txt or opt_shots.txt)
   - "_video_id_sum_shots.txt_": contains information (indices of the start and end frame) about the fragments of the video summary
-- calls a subprocess, named LLAVA, which creates the following files:
+- and calls a subprocess, named LLAVA, which creates the following files:
   - "_video_id_text.txt_": contains the generated textual descriptions of the visual explanations and the video summary
   - "_video_id_similarities.csv_": contains the computed SimCSE and SBERT scores for these textual explanations

-To produce visual explanations for an individual video using both the model-specific (attention-based) and model-agnostic (LIME-based) methods of the framework, run:
+To produce visual explanations for an individual video using both the model-specific (attention-based) and model-agnostic (LIME-based) methods of the framework, please run:
 ```
 python explanation/explain.py --model MODEL_PATH --video VIDEO_PATH --fragments NUM_OF_FRAGMENTS
 ```
 where, `MODEL_PATH` refers to the path of the trained summarization model, `VIDEO_PATH` refers to the path of the video, and `NUM_OF_FRAGMENTS` refers to the number of utilized video fragments for generating the explanations (optional; default = 3).

-Then, to produce textual explanations for this video, run:
+Then, to produce textual explanations for this video, please run:
 ```
 python explanation/text_explain.py --model MODEL_PATH --video VIDEO_PATH --fragments NUM_OF_FRAGMENTS
 ```